 As they grow older, water heaters gradually wear out, causing them to heat less and less efficiently.
 If your water heater is producing lukewarm — not hot — water due to its age, start looking for a new, energy-efficient replacement.

 Get hot water that’s really hot!
-Out of This World offers expert plumbing services in the Ottawa area.
-We’ll repair or replace your water heater to give you the reliable, efficient supply of hot water you deserve.
+Out of This World offers expert Ottawa plumbing services.
+We’ll repair or replace your water heater to give you the reliable, efficient supply of hot water you deserve!